3 Best Alcatraz Tours

 One of the most famous prisons in the world is Alcatraz.
-It is worth visit it during a trip to San Francisco.
+It is worth visiting it during a trip to San Francisco.
 The choice of Alcatraz Island tours is huge.
 You may be confused about what to decide to book.
-So in this post, we present the Alcatraz tours we took and the photos we made during these trips.
+So in this post, we present the best Alcatraz tours and photos we took during these trips.
 We share some tips about booking tickets.
 We hope it can help you decide which Alcatraz tour to choose when you visit San Fransisco.

 Facts About Alcatraz Island & Alcatraz Federal Penitentiary

 - The Alcatraz Federal Penitentiary is also known as the United States Penitentiary, Alcatraz Island, or The Rock.

 - Alcatraz Island is located 1.25 miles (2.01 km) off the coast of San Francisco.

 - The main prison building was built in 1910–1912 as a United States Army military prison.
 But Alcatraz also used to be a lighthouse, military fort.
 The island became a prison of the Federal Bureau of Prisons in 1934.

 - It was a maximum-security federal prison.
 Moreover, the Island location and cold waters of San Francisco Bay allowed believing prison operators that Alcatraz is escape-proof and America’s strongest prison.

 The most famous convicts